pippinbarr/cart253-2018/modules/core-for-loops/core-for-loops.md

 - Again, loops are all about getting the computer to do the heavy lifting when it comes to repetitive instructions
 - `for` loops and `while` loops are equivalent to one another
 - You will most often see `for` loops when it's simply a matter of counting up (or down) in set increments
-- `while` loops are often used more like repeating `if` statements that, for example, keep adjusting a value until it's in the right range
+- `while` loops are often used more like repeating `if` statements that, for example, keep adjusting a value until it's in the right range, or doing something until a more complex condition occurs than just a count

 ---